AEEC - Engineering Standards for Aircraft Systems

 more than 10,000 aircraft around the world.

-The activities of the AEEC are led by the AEEC Executive Committee in accordance with the Terms of Reference approved by the ARINC Board of Directors.
+The activities of the AEEC are led by the AEEC Executive Committee in accordance with the Terms of Reference approved by approved by SAE ITC.
 The ARINC Standards Development Document specifies the procedures used to develop voluntary consensus-based ARINC Standards.